HistoryThis section has been translated automatically.

 HistologyThis section has been translated automatically.

-Cancellous dermatitis with the formation of (sterile) pustules and an inflammatory infiltrate of neutrophil granulocytes, lymphocytes and macrophages that reaches the middle corium.
+Spongiotic dermatitis with formation of (sterile) pustules and an inflammatory infiltrate of neutrophil granulocytes, lymphocytes and macrophages extending into the mid-corium.
 Discrete signs of vasculitis.
-In 30% of the cases, evidence of a lupus band at the dermo-epidermal junction.
+In 30% of cases evidence of a lupus band at the dermo-epidermal junction (?).

 TherapyThis section has been translated automatically.